Only original pharmaceutical products that passed 3 stages of clinical trials.

 Isoprinosine seems to be fairly well tolerated.
 However, some studies report possible side effects including dizziness, stomach upset, and allergic response.
 Inosine pranobex may increase blood levels of uric acid, which can increase the risk of gout or kidney stones.

 Pregnancy and lactation, children below 3 y.o. (body weight less than 15–20 kg) and individual hypersensitivity.
-Contraindications also include arrhythmia, diseases of the urinary system and gout.
+Contraindications also include arrhythmia, diseases of the urinary system, and gout.

 Caution should be taken by patients with liver failure.
 This is because of the fact that the components of the drug are metabolized in the liver.

 Since Isoprinosine causes an increase in the concentration of uric acid in the blood, the concentration of uric acid in the blood and urine should be monitored every two weeks during the treatment with Isoprinosine.
 It is also necessary to monitor this indicator after the end of the treatment.
-Also, it is recommended to perform monthly monitoring of possible changes of the white blood cell formula, liver enzymes, and creatinine levels in the blood.
+Also, it is recommended to perform monthly monitoring of possible changes in the white blood cell formula, liver enzymes, and creatinine levels in the blood.

 Isoprinosine is NOT compatible with alcohol.
 In case of the simultaneous use of Isoprinosine with ethanol, the patient may experience side effects such as renal colic, arrhythmia, renal failure, pyelonephritis, and allergic reactions.
 Isoprinosine also affects the liver, and its combination with alcohol can lead to jaundice, biliary retention in the liver, and hepatitis.
 An increase in interferon production caused by the drug may cause interferon to increase alcohol toxicity.
 As a result, psychopathology, depression, and other central nervous system dysfunctions may develop in the patient.
-Therefore, during the drug treatment, alcohol consumption should be avoided even in small doses.
+Therefore, during drug treatment, alcohol consumption should be avoided even in small doses.

 To date, the only structural analog of Isoprinosine is Groprinosin, which also contains inosine pranobex and is available in the same dosage as Isoprinosine.
 The difference between the drugs is the country of manufacture and the set of auxiliary ingredients.
 One should consider individual tolerability to the components and consult a doctor before choosing a particular drug.